TikTok Is Testing an In-App AI Chatbot Called "Tako"

 The continuing challenge with these Tako-like, persuasive technologies (now boosted further by AI chatbot tech) is the developing company's devotion to keeping users glued on-screen for as long as possible.

 Keeping audiences glued to their platforms or extended durations requires social media companies, like TikTok and others, to intentionally build persuasive designs and experiences (like Tako) that keep users engaged for as long as possible.
-Such features tend to erode our sense of our agency and autonomy.
+Such features can, over time, erode our sense of our agency and autonomy.

-Yet most users don't notice or consider such things when they're swiping, engaging with, and consuming content.
+Yet most users don't notice or consider such challenges when they're having so much fun swiping, engaging with, and consuming entertaining and interesting content.

 This non-chalant passiveness, however, is akin to an en-masse surrender our collective psyche; one where we voluntarily — and effortlessly — hand over our precious mindshare and finite attention to social media platforms without resistance or repercussion.